MikelMNJ/starter-app/README.md

 # Restart
 ```

-or you can add a `.npmrc` file with the following:
+or, if using npm, you can add a `.npmrc` file with the following:
 ```
 @fortawesome:registry=https://npm.fontawesome.com/
 //npm.fontawesome.com/:_authToken=[Your-license-token]